Wikidepia/browser-squig-eq/README.md

 - [Listener's GraphTool](https://listener800.github.io/)
 - [Crinacle's GraphTool](https://graph.hangout.audio/iem/5128/)

+You only need to add the following code to the correct place if you want to add to your squig site: [assets/js/graphtool.js inside `let applyEQ`](https://github.com/HarutoHiroki/PublicGraphTool/blob/c4f3e74d56992eae8c8d49052462cb3c0b8f1d3c/assets/js/graphtool.js#L3189).

 ## How to install

 1. Download the extension from [Releases](https://github.com/Wikidepia/browser-squig-eq/releases).
-2. If you use Firefox, read (Firefox Install from File)[https://extensionworkshop.com/documentation/publish/distribute-sideloading/].
+2. If you use Firefox, read [Firefox Install from File](https://extensionworkshop.com/documentation/publish/distribute-sideloading/).

 ## How to use